stalker-tools/tools/README.md

 # Stalker Xray tools

 The software consists of two parts:
 - Analysis tools for Xray game engine.
+Used by traditional X-ray game developers:
+  - .ltx/.xml/.script game logic modifications;
+  - .ogg/.dds/.ogf/.omf/.anm/.ppe game media modifications.
 - Hybrid game engine: Xray (.exe with Lua scripts) + Odyssey (Python with web interface).
+For a new featured, new kind of game developers that free of capabilities of X-ray engine.

 ## Table of contents: